levinsonalex/admin/pa2/pa2.md

 * The password should be at least 5 and at most 15 characters long
 * The password must contain at least one digit and at least one letter
 * The password can only have letters, digits and underscores
+* E-mail address should be syntactially valid (i.e., it *could* be a valid email address, whether or not it is actually someone's working E-mail address)
+* Except for password, all fields (username, firstname, lastname, and e-mail address) have a max length of 20

-You can assume that the user is acting in good faith: your goal is to prevent users from adding bad usernames/passwords, not to guard against motivated attackers who want to sneak a [strange
-                                                 entry](http://en.wikipedia.org/wiki/Code_injection) into your password database. (which means you do not need to check things beyond above rules)
+You can assume that the user is acting in good faith: your goal is to prevent users from adding bad usernames/passwords, not to guard against motivated attackers who want to sneak a [strange entry](http://en.wikipedia.org/wiki/Code_injection) into your password database. (which means you do not need to check things beyond above rules)

 As mentioned in above sections, server-side validation of matching passwords (the two passwords the user entered when signing up/editing their information) is necessary.
-In the event that the two passwords don't match on the server-side, redirect to the page that the information was entered on with a notification that the passwords didn't match.
+In the event that the two passwords don't match on the server-side, redirect to the page that the information was entered on with an error about User sign-up failing (it can be generic).
+Make sure to also do this same event (i.e., redirect
+    back here and display error) if the username already exists.

 ## Grading